airbop/airbop-client/README.md

 ###### USE_LOCATION

 Whether or not the client will collect location information and then pass that information on to the server.
-If this value is set to false, you not need the location permissions in the manifest:
+This value is set to false by default.
+If this value is set to true, you will need to uncomment the location permissions in the manifest:

     <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
 	<uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>